 Rich UIs - Access to centralized data improves collaboration between managers and engineering roles. k6 dashboards provide an activity overview, and the rich UI gives detailed views of the testing results.

-Integrations - k6 Cloud provides additional integrations with monitoring tools and platforms for further test visualization, data correlation, and incident response.
+Integrations - Grafana Cloud k6 provides additional integrations for further test visualization, data correlation, and incident response.